research-software-directory/RSD-as-a-service/documentation/docs/01-users/07-adding-projects.md

 # Adding a project

 :::warning
-Before you can add software, you will need to get access to the RSD.
+Before you can add projects, you will need to get access to the RSD.
 See [How to get access](/users/getting-access) and [Sign in](/users/getting-access#how-to-sign-in).
 :::

 After signing in, use the **"+"** button next to your avatar icon on the top right of the page, and select "New Project".
 Before the project page is created, you must provide a **Title** and **Subtitle** for your project: